mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 The IMDB mini-project is actually a small project that needs to be carried out after following the videos related to the Boston Housing example.

-This section focuses with the model building and inference using batch transform; the next sections explain:
+The following sections deal selectively with the listed notebooks to show how to perform these tasks:

+- Model building and inference using the batch transform, either with the high level (abstracted) API or with the low level one (more flexible but complex).
 - Deployment
 - Hyperparamter Tuning
 - Updating a Model